Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: The Hamiltonian

 and their spread goes like $t$ (no summation over repeated indices)

-with analytic functions $\tilde{f}$ and $\tilde{g}$.
 This sharp peakedness also allows us to deal with the {\it Gauss-constraint} of general relativity: since we are interested in observables which are themselves gauge-invariant (i.e., $U(g^{\dagger})\hat{H}U(g)=\hat{H}$ for any gauge transformation $U(g)$), and since the coherent states are gauge-covariant (i.e., $U(g) \psi_{e,h_e} = \psi_{e, h_e g^\dag}$), then one can see that group averaging produces

 with an error of order $\mathcal O(t)$.
 (Further details can be found in \cite{BT07,BT07_2}).
 This guarantees that our results have physical significance without having to solve the Gauss-constraint.